-Food focused activities are a great way to spend time with your kids in the kitchen.
-These tasty snacks or mini-meals can either be made at home or in after school cooking programs.
-Use this time not only to do fun food activities with your kids or students, but to get them interested in cooking and teach a lesson on good nutrition.
+Food-focused activities are a great way to spend time with your kids in the kitchen.
+These tasty snacks or mini-meals can either be made at home or in after-school cooking programs.
+Use this time not only to do fun food activities with your kids or students but to get them interested in cooking and teach a lesson on good nutrition.
 Have kids guess which food group each of the ingredients fits into using ChooseMyPlate and why that group is important.
 First, let’s take a look at each group and why they’re important.

 For more information about MyPlate and the food groups, please visit https://www.choosemyplate.gov/MyPlate.
 Get the kiddos and try these simple recipes to help teach them about each food group!

 Try making this fun and creative fruit and veggie butterfly.
 Food groups include fruit group, vegetable group, grain group, and dairy group.
 Here is the recipe to get started!

 Looking for more fun and easy ways to get kids in the kitchen?
 Join us on SuperKids Nutrition Instagram.